-Hook is different.
-Hook is a truly universal information manager.
+Hookmark is different.
+Hookmark is a truly universal information manager.
 It can contain links to anything!

 The Hookmark window has a RECENT items section that contains one bookmark for anything you’ve recently accessed.

 This too helps you regain flow.
 Suppose you were deep in thought, and got sidetracked by an urgent email.
 You’ve lost your train of thought.
 When you are ready to get back on track, just invoke Hookmark and check out the RECENT items section.
-If you’re a habitual Hook user, you will quickly be able to get back into flow.
-One of the RECENT items will right there.
+If you’re a habitual Hookmark user, you will quickly be able to get back into flow.
+One of the RECENT items will be right there.
 Double-click on it, and you’re back on track.

 But manually adding bookmarks is also possible